jdussouillez/libcolor/README.md

 Output colored text to the console is quite easy.
 Before the text, you have to print "special characters" to set the colors and style (font color, background color, bold text).

-However, the color characters are not easy to handle, and makes your printf look horrible. libcolor supplies all color characters and a printf-like function to output colored text without going crazy.
+However, the color characters are not easy to handle, and makes your printf look horrible. libcolor provides all color characters and a printf-like function to output colored text without going crazy.

 Have a look at the following example :